-Students may withdraw from a course by completing the withdrawal form, which is housed in the Registrar's Office, and meet with the Director of Student Sucess before the course withdrawal date indicated on the academic calendar.
-Failing to officially withdraw from a course will result in a failing grade.
-Withdrawing from a course or courses may impact financial aid awards and/or future eligibility.
-Please consult the academic calendar in this catalog for the course withdrawal dates.
+Students may withdraw from a course by completing the withdrawal form, which is housed in the Registrar's Office.
+The Director of Student Success must sign the form and submit it to the Registrar's office before the course withdrawal date indicated on the academic calendar.
+Withdrawing from a course or courses may impact financial aid awards, future financial aid eligibility, athletic eligibility, and time to complete academic requirements.
+Therefore, it is recommended that students meet with the appropriate college personnel regarding this decision.
 Withdrawals after the drop/add deadline count as course attempts.
-A student is only allowed three attempts per course and all attempts will be considered in Satisfactory Academic Progress calculations.
+A student is allowed three attempts per course.
+If a student withdraws from a third attempt at a course, this may impact the ability to continue in their program or at the college.
+All attempts will be considered in Satisfactory Academic Progress calculations.